 Piano lessons are held on a weekly basis for 1/2 hour.
 I would expect my students to practice inbetween lessons, therefore, a piano would be advantageous or even an electronic keyboard.
 As the student progresses their instrument would need "touch sensitive" keys which can be found on most keyboards these days.
 Alternatively a digital piano is recommended.

-Piano lessons are held on my Yamaha U3 upright piano, ideally a piano at home is advantageous but many students start off with either an electronic keyboard or digital piano, either of these are suitable for beginner.
-As students progress a piano is recommended but I appreciate these take up alot of room and can be costly so the other alternative is a digital piano.
+Piano lessons are held on my Yamaha U3 upright piano and ideally, a piano at home is advantageous, but many students start off with either an electronic keyboard or digital piano, either of these are suitable for a beginner.
+As students progress a piano is recommended but I appreciate these take up a lot of room and can be costly so the other alternative is a digital piano.

 I like to teach theory alongside either the piano or electronic keyboard as I feel the student needs to understand exactly what they are playing and this helps to become a better player.
 Theory is a separate subject and exams can be taken if so wished.

 I have a friendly approach to lessons and hope that my students will gain some valuable knowledge from their time with me.
 Lessons can be just for fun or to work through the grades, I use Trinity College London and London College of Music for this.
 Grades range from 1 to 8 (5 being GSCE level and 8 being A level as an example)

 I have taken all the grades on the piano through Trinity College myself and also completed a course with the Technics Music Academy.
 I also hold grade 8 in electronic keyboard.
 More recently in 2003, I gained my AMusTCL diploma.